akumina/AkuminaDev/docs/Akumina-Framework-Performance-Considerations.md

 | Time spent connecting | | |
 | Total Render | | |
 | Yellow or red steps | | |

+See the following sections for more information on common issues and corrective actions.

 ***